St. Louis Cardinals vs. Milwaukee Brewers Results, Stats, and Recap - September 14, 2020 Gametracker

 UP NEXT

-The Cardinals and Brewers meet again Tuesday in the lone single game of this three-day, five-game series.
-Jack Flaherty (3-1, 3.08 ERA) pitches for St. Louis and Brett Anderson (2-3, 4.64) starts for Milwaukee.
+The Cardinals and Brewers meet again Tuesday in the lone single game of the series.
+Jack Flaherty (3-1, 3.08 ERA) pitches for St. Louis, and Brett Anderson (2-3, 4.64) starts for Milwaukee.

 ---